Skoricius/neodev/README.md

 # Neodev - neovim no-fuss configuration for development

+This repository sets up a pretty solid dev environment in neovim with no configuration required.
+It is mainly focused on Python development, but with a few small changes, it could be adapted to other languages.

 ## Requirements

 - [npx](https://docs.npmjs.com/cli/v8/commands/npx).
 Might need `sudo apt install npm && npm i -g npx`.